Bad Religions

 The Spanish Inquisition wasn’t just a blip in history; it was a period marked by complex dynamics of control, religion, and power.
 Its origins date back to the late 15th century, a time when Ferdinand II of Aragon and Isabella I of Castile united their countries under a single, Catholic faith.
 This drive for religious unification was primarily intended to solidify their reign and protect their kingdom from perceived threats, both external and internal.

 Faith played its own dual role.
 On the one hand, it was a heartfelt belief system, followed with devotion, that provided meaning and purpose.
 On the other hand, it justified actions that would otherwise seem untenable.
-Whether protecting souls or consolidating power, the same faith that uplifted was wielded to rationalize suffering.
-For many, the Church was the ultimate authority; its teachings permeated every corner of life, encouraging conformity and discouraging dissent.
+The same faith that uplifted people also rationalized their suffering, whether it protected souls or consolidated power.
+For many, the Church served as the ultimate authority, influencing every aspect of life, promoting conformity, and discouraging dissent.

 The Catholic Church stood as the orchestrator of this massive initiative, shaping perceptions through doctrine and decrees.
 The Church’s influence extended beyond the pulpit, infiltrating politics and law, and framing first the Roman Inquisition as not merely necessary, but divinely mandated.
 Periodic sermons and papal bulls only heightened the sense of divine mission, amplifying fear while nurturing faith.